tiffanytay/tiffanytay.github.io/index.md

 Before PwC, I graduated from the University of Texas at Austin with both a bachelors and masters degree in accounting.
 My credentials include a CPA license in NY and TX, as well as a culinary certification from the Natural Gourmet Institute in NYC.

 I value beautiful design and efficiency.
-When not working, I love to draw inspiration from travel and the wonderfully simple nature of dogs.
+When not working, I love to draw inspiration from travel, companionship from dogs, trying new food and challenging puzzles.

 ---